peterbourgon/peter-bourgon-org/src/ok-log/index.md

 This worked much better, scaling to hundreds of MBps ingest.
 It turned out that in the initial design, I was muxing all incoming connections to the same active segment file.
-My thought was to optimize (minimize) the number of active segments produced by each ingester, under the assumption that transfering segments to the stores would be a bottleneck.
+My thought was to optimize (minimize) the number of active segments produced by each ingester, under the assumption that transferring segments to the stores would be a bottleneck.

 But profiling revealed the muxing itself to be more costly.
 So, I split it out so that each connection wrote to its own segment file.
 This was the major win.

 Active segments are closed once they hit a certain age or size.
-The age limit keeps the system fresh, the size limit keeps replication managable.
+The age limit keeps the system fresh, the size limit keeps replication manageable.
 If we close based on age, we have low volume, and things are easy.
 We can choose an age based on desired record latency; 3s is the sane default.
 But if we close based on size, we have high volume, and we must balance two concerns.